mendhak/gpslogger/README.md

 ![Oauth settings](http://farm9.staticflickr.com/8147/7645348952_f2834d18e9_o.png)

 After registering the application, you will receive a 'Consumer Key' and a 'Consumer Secret'.
-Place the keys in your test.xml like this:
+Place the keys in your `~/.gradle/gradle.properties` like this:

-    <string name="osm_consumerkey">ABCDEF</string>
-    <string name="osm_consumersecret">GHIJKLMNOP</string>
+    GPSLOGGER_OSM_CONSUMERKEY=abcdefgh
+    GPSLOGGER_OSM_CONSUMERSECRET=1234123456

 ### Dropbox Setup (Optional)